bryxli/zoe-bot/readme.md

 **Commands**
 ***Before anything, run setup or the other commands will not work***
-$setup - zoe will speak in this channel
+?setup - zoe will speak in this channel
-$adduser \<league username> - add to server database
+?adduser \<league username> - add to server database
-$deluser \<league username> - delete from server database
+?deluser \<league username> - delete from server database
-$reset - wipe server from database
+?reset - wipe server from database
-$speak - zoe will talk to you
+?speak - zoe will talk to you

 **Images**
 <figure>